-The complete executed plan of conversion is on file at the registered office or principal place of business of the resulting entity.
+The complete executed plan of conversion is on file at the registered office or principal corporation, limited partnership, limited-liability limited partnership, limited-liability company or business trust place of business of the resulting entity.

 The complete executed plan of conversion for the resulting domestic limited partnership is on file at the records office required by NRS 88.330.